adityamwagh/SuperSLAM/README.md

-# SuperSLAM: Open Source System for Deep Learning based Monocular Visual SLAM
+# SuperSLAM: Open Source System for Deep Learning based Visual SLAM

 > Alpha Software

-SuperSLAM is a deep learning based visual SLAM system that combines recent advances in learned feature detection and matching with the mapping capabilities of ORB_SLAM2.
+SuperSLAM is a deep learning based visual SLAM system that combines learned feature detection and matching with a classical SLAM pipeline.

-It utilizes SuperPoint for keypoint detection and description and SuperGlue for robust feature matching between frames.
-These matches are then used by ORB_SLAM2 to estimate camera poses and build a map of the environment.

-Some of the future goals are to eventually replace the ORB_SLAM backend with a modern and performant factor graph based implementation and complete rewrite in Rust.

 ## Installation